Thulium-Drake/ansible/README.md

 # Example setups and other stuff
 * [vmware-example-setup](vmware-example-setup/): Ansible environment for use with VMWare, for use a guide to setup.
+* [molecule-setup](molecule-setup/): Ansible environment to setup Molecule on a system

 Have fun!